History of Manny Machado in Timeline

 2018: Final Out of the World Series

-2018: Return to Shortstop and All-Star Selection
+2018: Moved to Shortstop and All-Star Selection

 In 2018, Manny Machado was traded to the Los Angeles Dodgers and helped the team reach the World Series.
+Later that offseason, he signed a 10-year, $300 million contract with the San Diego Padres.

-February 21, 2019: Signed with the San Diego Padres
+February 21, 2019: Signs with San Diego Padres

 On February 21, 2019, Manny Machado signed a 10-year, $300 million contract with the San Diego Padres.